dagal-secdev/dagal-secdev/README.md

 # Welcome

 Hi there I'm Tangui alias Dagal.
-I'm a IT Security apprentice pretty fan of Linux and FOSS.
+I'm a French IT Security apprentice pretty fan of Linux and FOSS.

 Here you can see some projects of mine and also my workflow.